 Breakfast: Full Buffet Breakfast included in the rate for accommodation.

-Lunch: Served daily in the Dining Room from 11:30-1:30 between late June and mid September.
+Lunch: Served daily in the Dining Room from 11:30-1:30 between June 17th and late September.
 Always available at The Barnacle.

 Dinner: A la Carte menu served in the Dining Room.

 Not available on island.

 Sandwiches, baked goods, beverages and lots of other goodies are available at The Barnacle.